Stocks & shares ISAs

 We don't cover what to invest in because we never want to have told you to put your money in something, only for you to lose money on it – though these sites do:

-- Interactive Investor – includes beginners' guides, a glossary of terms and tables showing the 10 top, bottom and most-traded funds via its platform each month.
+Interactive Investor – includes beginners' guides on a range of investments, a glossary of terms and tables showing the 10 top, bottom and most-traded funds via its platform each month.

 If you're not sure how to invest and what to invest in, seek independent financial advice.
 Read our Financial Advisers guide for more information.